redlegjed/test_measure_process_lib/docs/source/tmpl_class_reference.rst

     # Store test data
     test_seq.save(filename)

 Test code usually needs *resources*.
 This can be anything, the obvious examples are objects that allow access to test instruments, as illustrated in the example above.
 The *resources* dictionary that is passed in as the main argument of the *TestManager* class will be made available to all *SetupCondition* and *Measurement* classes so they can use them in their own methods.
 The dictionary keys should adhere to Python variable naming conventions because they will be made into properties of the *TestManager*, *SetupCondition* and *Measurement* classes.
-In our example all our classes will have *.ohmmeter* and *.chamber* properties.
+In our example all our classes will have *.ammeter*, *.voltmeter* and *.chamber* properties.

 Once a *TestManager* object has been created, the sequence can be run with the *run* method.
 The sequence will then execute, printing out each condition and measurement as they run.